JohanGrims/JohanGrims/README.md

 ### 🗳️ **WaldorfWahlen**

-A web app for project selections at Waldorf School Potsdam, using React and Firebase.
+A web app for project selections for a Waldorf School, using React and Firebase.
 [View on GitHub](https://github.com/JohanGrims/WaldorfWahlen).

 ---